 Most cats hate cars, but if you really think about it, why wouldn’t they considering how little experience they have being in them?
 If you’re successfully able to train your cat to be okay being zipped into a carrier, there’s no reason you can’t then train your cat to be happier taking car rides with the same training technique: repetition.

 Slow and steady is the way.
 Don’t take long car rides with your cat.
 You may want to start off just going into the car.
 Then next time, going into the car and sitting with it turned on for a minute.
 Then a ride around the block, and finally a bit longer of a trip each time.
 Spoil your cat with congratulations, petting (if your cat enjoys petting), and snacks whenever you arrive back home.
+(Need a guide on getting cats comfortable in cars?
+One can now be found here).

 The amount of times I had to move with Avery meant that by the end of the time we spent in Canada, he was perfectly used to being in a car.
 Did he like cars?
 No, but he was not miserable when he was in them as he was when we first adopted him.